 More Things to Do in the Area

 Lille is known for its narrow, cobbled streets with Flemish houses, lively cafes, and elegant restaurants.
 It was designated as the "European City of Culture" for 2004.

 You'll want to see Lille's Gothic Cathedral, the collection of 15th- through 20th-century paintings at the Musée des Beaux-Arts de Lyon, which art folks have designated the second most important art museum after the Louvre in Paris, and Place du Général de Gaulle, also known as the Grand Palace.

 For a great example of the Flemish baroque by architect Julien Destrée, see the Old Stock Exchange (Vieille Bourse).

-The Hospice Comtesse was founded as a hospital in 1237 by the Countess of Flanders, Jeanne de Constantinople and remained as a hospital until 1939.
-Get a glimpse of where Augustine nuns provided a haven for the sick, see some art (the Musée de l'Hospice Comtesse has been turned into a museum) then go outside and visit the medicinal garden.
+The Hospice Comtesse Museum was founded as a hospital in 1237 by the Countess of Flanders, Jeanne de Flandre and remained as a hospital until 1939.
+Get a glimpse of where Augustine nuns provided a haven for the sick, see some art, then go outside and visit the medicinal garden.

 On the west side of Lille is Citadelle de Lille, Lille's fortress, built around 1668 by Vauban and was part of the city's fortifications, most of which were dismantled towards the end of the 19th century.
-The Bois de Boulogne surrounds the Citadelle, and is popular with walkers and folks with children.
+The Bois de Boulogne surrounds the Citadelle and is popular with walkers and folks with children.

 Note that many museums in Lille are closed on Monday and Tuesday.